flutter/website/flutter-for-ios.md

 However, even if a widget is stateful, the containing parent widget can still be stateless if it isn’t itself reacting to those changes (or other inputs).

-Let's take a look at how you use a `StatelessWidget`.
+The following example shows how to use a `StatelessWidget`.
 A common `StatelessWidget` is the `Text` widget.
 If you look at the implementation of the `Text` widget you'll find it subclasses `StatelessWidget`.